-Some cities just have a certain character to them that makes them special to the camera’s eye.
-Whether it is romance, history, or artistic beauty, there is something that attracts us to certain cities and makes us want to capture their images.
+Some cities have a certain character that makes them special to the camera’s eye.
+Whether romance, history, or artistic beauty, something attracts us to specific cities and makes us want to capture their images.

-According to Sightsmap, which is a heat map that documents which cities on the planet have the most photographic activity occurring within them, these are the top cities for practicing the photographic arts.
+According to Sightsmap, a heat map that documents which cities on the planet have the most photographic activity occurring within them, are the top cities for practicing the photographic arts.

 Most Photographed Cities in the World